-Image optimization is a mandatory step for delivering images with the smallest possible file size while maintaining visual quality.
-That way, you save bytes and improve your website performance because the smaller the image files, the faster the browser can download and render them on your viewers’ screens.
+Image optimization, which results in the smallest possible file size but no loss in visual quality, is a mandatory step before delivery.
+That way, you save bytes and improve website performance because the smaller the image files, the faster the browser can download and render them on viewers’ screens.

-Currently, web developers build apps in a variety of programming languages, such as PHP, Python, and Ruby.
-This article shows you how to optimize images in PHP, one of the most common server-side languages on the web.
+Currently, web developers build apps in many programming languages, such as PHP, Python, and Ruby.
+This article shows you how to optimize images in PHP, one of the most common server-side languages for building web apps.

-The faster images load on your website, the higher your conversion rates.
-In fact, half of all online visitors expect websites to load within two seconds.
-Surveys from akamai.com and Gomez have revealed that—
+The faster images load on your website, the more likely visitors will return, yielding higher conversion rates.
+In fact, half of all visitors expect websites to load within two seconds.
+Surveys from Akamai and Gomez have revealed that—

 - Seventy-three percent of mobile users have experienced problems with load times on their devices.